 Adding a Custom Biosignal Feature#

-Below is an example of how to create and register a new feature by inheriting from a base filter class from MyoVerse.
+Below is an example of how to create and register a new feature by inheriting from the base Transform class from MyoVerse.

 This custom feature calculates the variance of the input signal.